GuideMessage Gateway

 • Use dedicated worktrees.
-Don’t point channels at worktrees containing production code or credentials.
-Create isolated worktrees specifically for gateway use.
+Don’t point channels at worktrees holding production secrets.
+Create isolated worktrees scoped to gateway use.

 The Message Gateway connects external messaging platforms to Agor’s agent sessions.
-DM your Slack bot, and Agor spins up a fresh coding session on the right worktree with the right agent — then streams responses back into the same thread.
+Message your Slack bot or mention @agor on a GitHub PR, and Agor spins up a coding session on the right worktree with the right agent — then routes responses back to the platform.
 Follow-up messages continue the conversation in the same session.

-Currently Slack-only.
+Currently supports Slack and GitHub.
 Discord, WhatsApp, and Telegram connectors are planned.

 What is a Channel?